alpyen/Overgrowth-Scripting-Helper/README.md

  ### Known Bugs/ToDo-List:

 - **Overgrowth++ (Notepad++ Plugin)**
+  - Cheat sheet (what the rootfolder of some XML tags are Data/ or Data/Images etc.)
   - Live Search reconstructs full TreeView on each input change (should use last treeview though (while typing, not removing), much faster)
   - Live Search ignores last character
   - Live Search reacts on every keyhit, but should only on changed input